Sammy-Lartey/Google-PlayStore-App-Analysis/README.md

-In this module, we will compare thousands of apps in the Google Play Store so that we can gain insight into:
+In this repository, we will compare thousands of apps in the Google Play Store so that we can gain insight into:

 How competitive different app categories (e.g., Games, Lifestyle, Weather) are